Intended Audience:

 Now, we need to move the files from the created Package into a T4 Media folder.
 Select Import from the Actions menu:

-While importing, T4 will ask you where you want to add the media files in your .zip package.
+While importing, T4 will prompt you to specify where you want to add the media files in your .zip package.
 First, find and choose your media folder.

-Generally, your media folder has the same name as your website.
+Generally, your media folder is named the same as your website.
 For example, in the screenshot above, I am adding my files to a TEN TEST folder under the main programs.ifas.ufl.edu media folder.

-If your files successfully moved to your media folder, you should see the following message “Your package has been imported.”
+If your files have been successfully moved to your media folder, you should see the following message: “Your package has been imported.”

 Let’s take a look at what you get under the + sign.